Dreams for a permanent lunar base

 The capabilities of the Energia rocket and the US Space Shuttle to launch lunar expeditions and to maintain lunar bases had been widely discussed in the press in academic forums during the 1980s, however, in reality such plans had never gone beyond conceptual studies.
 In fact, any prospects for not only lunar base, but any manned space flight beyond Earth orbit all but dissipated by the end of the Cold War.

-In 2001, Arthur Clarke's famous novel, set in that year and picturing lunar bases and manned missions to Jupiter, reads like a naive and overly optimistic dream.
+In 2001, Arthur Clarke's famous novel, set in that year and picturing lunar bases and manned missions to Jupiter, read like a naive and overly optimistic dream.
+However within a decade, Russian engineers resumed planning for a permanent lunar base.

 Scale models of transport systems and habitation modules for the lunar base developed at KBOM.
 Copyright © 2002 Anatoly Zak